-- Explain with words that teach her what you don’t want her to do.
+- When you redirect your child, be sure to explain with words that teach her what you don’t want her to do.

 Use logical consequences

-- When redirection doesn’t work, apply clear consequences for the action.
-Consequences should be related to the behaviour.
-If your older child throws food on the floor, make sure she helps you clean up the mess.
+- Apply clear consequences for your child's action that relate to the behaviour.
+For example, if your preschooler throws food on the floor, make sure she helps you clean up the mess.
 When the mess is cleaned up, the consequence is over.

 - When there isn’t a clear consequence, you can take away a privilege.
 For young children this must happen right away.
 For example, a child who is playing too roughly can be made to play away from other children for a short time.

-What do I do if my child throws temper tantrums?
+What do I do if my child throws a temper tantrum?